chirpy2605/voron/V0/Rapid_Burner/README.md

 - 2023-05-26 Added extruder support for Double Folded Ascender
 - 2023 06-23 Added integrated Klicky probe cowls
 - 2023 06-23 Added KlickyNG probe cowls

+## Release v7

+- New aesthetic for the toolhead

+- Exclusively supports the Dragon and Rapido UHF hotends (Goliath updates from v6 will follow).

+- Volcano sized hotends are now supported by the Dragon Burner toolhead

+- Hotend moved back by 2mm to be closer to the stock toolhead position

+- All new fan ducts.
+Size increase by 60% and tuned with CFD to improve part cooling

+- 3010 hotend fan placed inside of the cowl

+- Improved Bowden mount that uses ECAS 4mm PTFE retainer and improved strain relief

+- Removed the 4010 retainer lug on the cowl and lengthened to retaining guides to hole those fans in place

+- Updated the KlickyNG cowl orientation

+- Modified the ZeroClick cowl to have an integrated mount and include replacement shorter Z rail stops

+- Modified SlideSwipe cowl to have matching ducts

+- Added fan air redirection fins to all cowls to help with hotend cooling

+- Added shortened rail stops for ZeroClick cowl

+## v7 Changelog:

+- 2023-07-08 v7 released